 - Foil: To the gene thief ants.
 Both have other ant species in their colonies.
-However, slavemaker ants steal larvae from other colonies while gene thief ants outright transform into other species.
+However, slavemaker ants steal larvae from other colonies while gene-thief ants outright transform into other species.

 - Foil: To the leafcutter ants.
 Both have incredibly powerful bite forces.
 However, the leafcutter ants use their jaws to carve up plants while the trapjaw ants use their jaws to kill preys.

 - Tactical Withdrawal: These ants can use their jaws as catapults to eject themselves out of danger and heal themselves in the process.
-This is not always effective, since they can jump straight into enemies' ranged attacks or get themselves surrounded by enemies' reinforcement.

 - Foil:To the leafcutter ants.
 Both have huge majors with powerful jaws protecting their harvesting trail.
 However, the leafcutter ants are fungus farmers while the army ants are nomadic hunters.